Ngambarde/Ngambarde/README.md

 I believe in building in public and contributing back to the community.
 I'm an active contributor to:

-*   💪 **[MLGym](https://github.com/facebookresearch/MLGym):** | Contributed an additional task to Metas MLGym framework (kaggle titanic survival task), an experimental framework that provides a "gym" environment intended to benchmark AI agents in a variety of ML/data science tasks
+*   💪 **[MLGym](https://github.com/facebookresearch/MLGym):** | Contributed an additional task to Metas MLGym framework (kaggle titanic survival task), an experimental framework that provides a gym environment intended to benchmark AI agents in a variety of ML/data science tasks

 ---